nejec/puppet-aide/README.md

 ### Basic Rule Entry

-A series of rules can be passed to `aide.conf` by supplying each rule to th `aide::rule` class:
+A series of rules can be passed to `aide.conf` by supplying each rule to the `aide::rule` class:

     aide::rule { 'etc rule':